 Investing money into a mortgage and owning a home is a huge and exciting step forward.
 However, buyers often invest so much into their new house, but forget to budget so that their gorgeous new home is also well-furnished.
 I remember sitting in our very first, newly-bought flat in London, with barely any furniture.
 It was a very strange, empty feeling indeed at first.
 Of course we drowned that feeling in champagne and got on with the furniture shopping, but our credit cards were maxed out for a while.
 That was the glorious days of endless 0% balance transfers, but there is nothing comparable for today’s first time buyers.

-- go to site You want your new home to feel new
+- You want your new home to feel new

 Sometimes a new start calls for new furniture.
 For the first time in our lives we are living in a cottage, rather than the high ceilinged Victorian properties which were our two previous homes.
 The proportions are so different.
 So many pictures and bookcases are just too tall, slanting hayloft bedrooms and narrow corridors make it impossible to get large items in.